Dynamic Seating – Integrated Vs. Modular Systems

 Modular Dynamic Seating Systems

-Modular dynamic seating components can typically be used on a number of different mobility bases.
+Modular dynamic seating components can typically be used on a number of different manual or power mobility bases and can be placed on a new wheelchair or retrofitted to an existing wheelchair.
 Movement can be provided at one location, such as the hips, or several modular components can be combined to provide movement in more than one area of the body.

 Modular Alternatives To Discontinued Kid Rock Integrated System